mysrcs/hugooooo/content/blog/2019-10-23-srht-puts-users-first.md

 - Everything works without JavaScript anyway
 - No opt-out marketing emails
 - No advertisements in the UI
+- The hosted code is the same as the open source code
 - No one can strong-arm us into taking on unethical business partners

 Since we get all of our income directly from the users, we don't have to worry